Brand Hong Kong - Asia's world city

 Clinical features

-Symptoms caused by adenoviruses vary with the types of virus, such as cough, runny nose, sore throat and fever in the respiratory tract; abdominal pain and diarrhoea in the gastrointestinal tract; and eye infection commonly known as 'red eye disease'.
+Symptoms caused by adenoviruses vary with the serotypes of virus, such as cough, runny nose, sore throat and fever in the respiratory tract; abdominal pain and diarrhoea in the gastrointestinal tract; and eye infection commonly known as 'red eye disease'.
 Young children, elderly and immunocompromised patients are more susceptible to this infection.

 Mode of transmission